IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 In this scenario:

 - The publisher is responsible for normalizing and hashing the phone number.
-For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).
+For details, see [Phone Number Hash Encoding](../getting-started/gs-normalization-encoding.md#phone-number-hash-encoding).
-- The UID2 mobile SDK encrypts the hash before sending it to the UID2 service.
+- The UID2 mobile SDK encrypts the hashed DII before sending it to the UID2 service.

 ## Token Storage and Refresh

-After a call to one of the methods listed in [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk) is successful, an identity is generated and stored in local file storage.
+After a call to the applicable method listed in [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk) is successful, an identity is generated and stored in local file storage.
 The UID2 mobile SDK refreshes the UID2 token periodically.

 :::warning
-The format of the file stored in the local file storage or the filename itself could change without notice.
+The format of the file stored in the local file storage, or the filename itself, could change without notice.
 We recommend that you do not read and update the file directly.
 :::

 ## Pass Generated Token for Bid Stream Use

-In your mobile app, if there was a successful identity generated from the previous
+In your mobile app, if the call to `generateIdentity()` was successful, it returned an identity, which you can then use in the bid stream.

+First, the method call to generate the identity:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>